-The harvest time is the total time in minutes for harvest-from the time the skin incision is made until the vein is out.
-The preparation time is the the time needed to prepare the harvested graft, from removal until suitable for use.
+The harvest time is the total time in minutes for harvest from the time the skin incision Update March 2022 for vein harvest is made until the vein is out.
+The preparation time is the time needed to prepare the harvested graft, from removal until suitable for use.